masagrator/HigurashiENX/README.md

 # Notes
 - Project started at 4th January 2021, first release was in 29th June 2021
 - This project is practically in infinite beta.
 Expect bugs like not playing audio files, weird break lines, crashing related to broken tags, etc.
 - This project was not made with purpose to make easier to translate to other languages.
-JSON files are containing text only for sending corrections and translation updates.
-It doesn't have any readable way to understand how SELECT is forcing jumps and sets flags.
+JSON files are containing texts only for sending corrections and translation updates.
+They don't have any readable way to understand how SELECT is forcing jumps and sets flags.
 - Script supports mainly Shift-JIS, so implementing any other language needs additional effort.
 PC release is not bothered by this limiation.
 - Game doesn't support italics, they are changed so word is between `*`
 - Mod is using special patch that not only translates strings stored in executable, but also allows for loading third ROM file on top of data.rom and patch.rom.
-This allows us to share file with only those files that are necessary for this mod (thanks for DCNick3 for that).
+This allows us to share ROM with only those files that are necessary for this mod (thanks for DCNick3 for that).
 - Currently game is not working on Yuzu.
 RyujinX status is unknown. https://github.com/yuzu-emu/yuzu/issues/3439
 - We won't work on porting this mod to PS4 version of game.
 - Mod translated only required minimum of images.
 We are not bothered by images that are using japanese and english texts at the same time (except for wrongly translated images).
 - Mod is using `shindatautil` layouting function for automatic injection of break lines.
 Game itself is breaking lines by any last fitting character, not by last fitting space only.
 - We are providing support only for Nintendo Switch users with Atmosphere.
 Any other way of using this mod is not supported by us.
 - It is unknown if mod is compatible with physical version "EG THE BEST".
 Game must have titleid "0100F6A00A684000" which is used by first physical release and E-Shop version.
-- `Oyashiro Shock` is not translated because of complicated nature of answers stored in executable which without making plugin seems impossible/very hard to achieve.
+- `Oyashiro Shock` is not translated because of complicated nature of answers stored in executable which without making plugin seems impossible/very hard to replace.
-- PIC images are packed to 7z for storage purposes as they are currently uncompressed.
+- PIC images are packed to 7z for storage purpose as they are currently uncompressed.
 When they will be using compression, they will be stored unpacked as png.
 - Kageboushi, Hajisarashi and Kotohogushi have an option to mark those chapters as finished without playing them at the beginning of each one, because finishing them is required to play next chapters.

 ---